ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## replication_alter_partitions_sync {#replication-alter-partitions-sync}

-Allows to specify waiting for actions to manipulate the partitions.
+Determines how actions that manipulate partitions are executed.

 Possible values: